Skip to main content

 The EU question

-Vercel's compliance paperwork is in order: SOC 2 Type 2, ISO 27001, Data Privacy Framework certification, a DPA with SCCs, and a DORA addendum for financial customers.
-And compute does pin to EU regions: Frankfurt, Paris, Dublin, Stockholm.
-If residency meant only where functions execute, Vercel would pass.
+Vercel documents SOC 2 Type 2, ISO 27001, Data Privacy Framework certification, a DPA with SCCs, and a DORA addendum for financial customers.
+Compute can run in Frankfurt, Paris, Dublin, or Stockholm.
+Queues persist data in the selected region, although a regional outage can temporarily move it to a neighboring region.

-Connic's answer is structural: a German company, EU-hosted regions by default, and the whole production surface, traces, judges, guardrails, approvals, in that same region under one DPA.
+Connic's answer is explicit: a German company, EU-hosted platform data, and EU-hosted connic/* inference.
+Deployment regions and customer-configured components determine the rest of the Project boundary.
 For the wider field, read the EU data residency shortlist, or see how Connic maps its features to the EU AI Act.

 Where Vercel genuinely fits

 If your product already runs on Vercel and your team thinks in TypeScript, the agent stack is a natural extension.
-AI Gateway's BYOK at zero markup with per-request cost analytics is one of the best gateway offers anywhere, durable Workflows remove the timeout ceiling that kills agents on serverless, and eve's design choices, file-based evals, approvals that park at zero compute, subagents, are thoughtful.
-For a US-market product on the Vercel platform, assembling agents from these primitives is a reasonable path.
+AI Gateway combines BYOK with per-request cost analytics, durable Workflows remove the serverless timeout ceiling, and eve includes file-based evals, durable approvals, and subagents.
+You can assemble agents from these primitives without changing platforms.

 Why teams choose Connic